 John on the isle of Patmos is given these visions or revelations into a glimpse of glory in heaven, where future things to come unfolds before His very eyes.
-The most spectacular vision is seeing the throne of God and seeing the One who sits on the throne.
+The most spectacular vision is seeing the throne of God, and seeing the One who sits on the throne.
 This is John's second vision.
-Upon seeing a door standing open in heaven and hearing a trumpet-like voice promising to show him of things which must take place, John is immediately in the Spirit looking into the throne room of God (4:1-2).
+6Upon seeing a door standing open in heaven, and hearing a trumpet-like voice promising to show him of things which must take place, John is immediately in the spirit looking into the throne room of God.
+John sees someone seated on a throne.
+John's description of what he sees through the open door in heaven shows how awesome the presence of God is.
+He has the appearance of precious stones like jasper and sardine stone with an emerald rainbow above the throne.
+John sees many creatures surrounding the throne: twenty four elders sitting clothed in white raiment having crowns of gold on their heads.
+And out of the throne came thunder and lightning and voices.
+John could see seven lamps of fire burning before the throne which are the seven Spirits of God.
+(4:1-5).